 Also, a widely held partnership may rely on a certification under penalties of perjury from a nominee about the nonforeign status of partners owning partnership interests through the nominee.
 No particular form is required for this certification, but it should identify the partner for whom the certification is made and indicate the basis for the certification.
-When making a certification, a nominee may also rely on a certification of nonforeign status provided by a foreign partner, or information provided on Forms 1001, W-8, or W-9.
+When making a certification, a nominee may also rely on a certification of nonforeign status or on information provided by Forms 1001, W-8, or W-9.
 A nominee and a partnership may not rely on any of those forms after the date that the forms must be re-executed, nor on a certification of nonforeign status based on an election under section 897(i).